JuliaGraphics/Luxor.jl/docs/src/basics.md

 Many of the drawing functions have an *action* argument.
 This can be `:nothing`, `:fill`, `:stroke`, `:fillstroke`, `:fillpreserve`, `:strokepreserve`, `:clip`.
 The default is `:nothing`.

 Positions are usually specified either by x and y coordinates or a `Point(x, y)`.
-Angles are usually measured starting at the positive x-axis going towards the positive y-axis (which usually points 'down' the page or canvas) in radians.
-Or 'clockwise'.
+Angles are usually in radians, measured starting at the positive x-axis turning towards the positive y-axis (which usually points 'down' the page or canvas) in radians: 'clockwise'.

+Coordinates are specified in PostScript points, where a point is 1/72 of an inch.
+Three other units are available for distances:

+- inch (`in` is unavailable, being used by `for` syntax)
+- cm   (centimeters)
+- mm   (millimeters)

+Because Julia allows you to combine numbers and variables directly, you can type, for example:

+    rect(Point(20mm, 2cm), 5in, 22/7inch, :fill)

 ## Types